 The protocols used are backward compatible as new ones are introduced.

 WiFi protocols all start with the number 802.11, followed by the number a/b/g/n/ac/ax to indicate the version.

 For example, the newest protocol, 802.11ax, also called WiFi-6, is also the fastest and works in the 5GHz wireless frequency.

 Older protocols are still widely used and working in the 2.4GHz range, including Wireless-N (802.11n)

 Some dongles are small and don’t have a good range since the built-in antenna is smaller.

-Even though a wireless dongle usually means a WiFi USB adapter, it can also be sometimes used in another context such as a computer mouse transmitter.
+Even though a wireless dongle usually means a WiFi USB adapter, it can also sometimes be used in another context, such as a computer mouse transmitter.